 The improvements to the wastewater treatment facility in 2000 allowed the City of Dixon to continue the stewardship of the local environment.
 "Clean Water for the New Millennium" will promote growth in the city for the next 20 years.
 The following is a timeline of improvements to the Dixon Wastewater system.

-- Tim Stover, Foreman
+- James Leslie, Foreman

 - Jim Miller, Maintenance Specialist